AhmedMourad0/Sherlock3/README.md

 - Testing.
 - Firebase Crashlytics.
 - Package per feature?
-- Replace Throwable for interactors failures with ADTs for better error handling and documentation.
 - Anonymous authentication as a firestore fallback strategy when the user is signed but not with Firebase.
 - Use Monads to abstract over data types (RxJava, Coroutines,...) in